Looking for the short answer? Check out our FAQ on "How often to change the air filter".

-Sometimes we’re asked what is the number one thing that Gaithersburg area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their regular tune-ups?
+Every once in a while we’re asked what is the most important thing that Fort Lauderdale area homeowner’s can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
-Changing furnace and return air filters is extremely important to the ideal operation of your HVAC system, as well as your home's air quality.
-Did you know indoor air pollution is one of the top five environmental health risks?
-You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
-Changing the air filters is not a tough thing to do for most Gaithersburg homeowners, but there are often two obstacles to actually completing this job:
+Buying new furnace and return air filters is crucial to the ideal operation of your HVAC system, as well as your home’s air quality.
+Studies show that indoor air pollution is in the top five environmental health risks?
+It’s not thought of often, but it is extremely important to consider.
+Changing the air filters is not a tough thing to do for most Fort Lauderdale homeowners, but there are typically two obstacles to actually completing this job:

-- Understanding just how often to replace your furnace or air conditioner filter.
+- Knowing just how often to replace your furnace or air conditioner filter.

 - Remembering to change air filters when needed.